-“Hi Nellie, I love your blog and website especially the fact that….
+“Hi Angela, I love your blog and website especially the fact that….
 I’d love to help you create even more great content for your website as I know that can be time-consuming.
 From what I can see from your social media, you seem really busy.
-I love writing, have a great talent for photography and recipe development.
+I love writing, have a great talent for …. which I think could be useful for your business.
 I can edit videos using iMovie.
 I’d love to help you with any tasks you need doing.
+No job is too small.
 It helps that I studied nutrition and dietetics at etc …. and had work experience here and here.
 I’m super self-motivated and organised so I can help you with admin tasks that you don’t have time for.
 In a nutshell, I’ll help you get more done!
 I learn quickly and as I really want to work with you, I’m happy to fit in where you need me.
 Here is an example of some of my work (attached).
 This is my best contact number.
 I’d love to help you.
-All the best, Angela".
+All the best, Cassie”.

 How much do nutritionists get paid in Australia?
-What is a nutritionist or dietitians salary in Australia?
+What is a typical dietitian or nutritionist salary in Australia?

 Consulting: When you’re a consultant nutritionist, you typically charge per hour (but I also do packages depending on the job).
 When you start out, you might start with a free around $30-50/hour and work up from there.
 Many top nutritionists charge $250+/hour.
 When quoting, keep in mind that you’ll have to pay GST, tax and your own super.

 Media: It seems glam but you rarely get paid to do media work so it’s really got to be something you’re passionate about.
 That’s why you need a strong business model if you want to be a media nutritionist.
 You will need to stay up-to-date with all the latest research papers and be very good with deadlines.